best-training-management-software-systems

 4. Arlo

-Arlo is a training management system designed to streamline the course scheduling, registration, and administration of your training courses.
+Arlo is a training management system that streamlines course scheduling, registration, and administration.

-The course management feature simplifies course scheduling by using course templates and automation, with the functionality to import training modules from a spreadsheet.
-You can also deploy learning experiences that are instructor-led, web-based, or self-paced.
+The course management feature simplifies scheduling with templates and automation, with the functionality to import training modules from a spreadsheet.
+You can also deploy instructor-led, web-based, or self-paced learning experiences.

 Pros: Great integration, including Zoom, WordPress, Salesforce, and Xero.